janestreet/opam-repository/README.md

 # OPAM repository for OCaml with Jane Street extensions

 This repository is a package repository for the [opam package manager](https://opam.ocaml.org).
-It contains OCaml with Jane Street extensions, including all Jane Street packages and necessary patches to external packages for building our libraries.
+It contains OCaml with Jane Street language extensions, including all Jane Street packages and necessary patches to external packages for building our libraries.

 ## Installation